The Linux “which” Command

 Incorrect Executable Being Used

 Sometimes, multiple versions of a command are installed, and the wrong one is being used.
-Use the -a
+Use the -a option with which to find all available versions and adjust your PATH if necessary.

 Example: